What is the Classroom Helper Program?

-Please contact your child’s teacher if you are available to assist in the classroom.
+Please contact your child’s teacher if you are available to assist in the classroom or other school related activities.
 The teacher will schedule their classroom helpers at suitable times and will communicate this with you.

-On the first time you visit the school to assist in the classroom, you will need to sign in at the front office through the Compass kiosk and present your WWCC for our records.
+On the first time you visit the school to assist in the classroom, you will need to sign in at the front office through the Compass kiosk and present your WWCC and complete the Volunteer Induction Form.

 Please note, we cannot accommodate younger siblings when volunteering in the classroom.